[personal profile] infinitum_noctem posting in [community profile] fan_flashworks

 As always, you can interpret the prompt literally or figuratively, in whatever way works for you.

-Mods will tag your work for creator and fandom.
-When you've posted entries to three consecutive challenges, you will earn a name tag, and we'll go back and tag all your previous entries with your name.
+Mods will tag your work for fandom.
+When you've posted entries to three consecutive challenges, you will earn a name tag, and we'll go back and tag all your previous entries with your name, as well.

 All kinds of fanworks in all fandoms are welcome.
 Please have a look at our guidelines before you play.
 If you have any questions or concerns, don't hesitate to contact a mod.
 And if you have any suggestions for future challenges, you can leave them in the comments of this post.